YonSci/gdp-nowcasting-ml/_episodes/04-data-quality-preprocessing.md

 df_mice_imputed.head()
 ```

-#### Plot the original GDP and with the imputed data using MICE interpolation method
+#### Plot the original GDP with the imputed data using MICE interpolation method

 ```python
 df_with_missing = gdpng_realdf_miss.copy()